jeremylgrice/avwc/_posts/nextjs-netflify.md

 ---
-title: 'Build & deploy a great looking site with NextJS and Netlify'
+title: "Build & deploy a great looking site with NextJS and Netlify"
-excerpt: 'Have you ever wanted a quick and easy way to build and deploy a website?
-Are you overwhelmed by the number of....'
+excerpt: "Have you ever wanted a quick and easy way to build and deploy a website?
+Are you overwhelmed by the number of...."
-coverImage: '/assets/blog/cover-photos/fog.webp'
+coverImage: "/assets/blog/cover-photos/fog.webp"
-date: '2022-10-15T04:30:00.322Z'
+date: "2022-10-15T04:30:00.322Z"
-author:
-  name: Jeremy
-  picture: '/assets/blog/authors/jeremy.jpeg'
 ogImage:
-  url: '/assets/blog/cover-photos/fog.webp'
+  url: "/assets/blog/cover-photos/fog.webp"
 ---

 ### Precursor